alexvaut/docker_stats_exporter/README.md

+# Windows Docker Stats exporter

-Windows Daemon Docker Stats exporter for Prometheus.io.
+Windows Docker Stats exporter for Prometheus.io.
 Compatible with cadvisor metrics !

 It's a fork of https://github.com/wywywywy/docker_stats_exporter where the support for linux has been replaced by the support of windows .
 Cadvisor is doing a good enough job on linux while on windows there isn't anything.